 A proportion of funds raised by clubs around the world is used to finance ZISVAW and other International Service Projects that are selected by the membership at International Conventions held once every two years.

-- Let us Learn Madagascar will create opportunities for vulnerable and excluded girls to realise their rights to an education in a secure and protective environment—with UNICEF
+- Let us Learn Madagascar: Empowering Girls through Education Phase III will create opportunities for vulnerable and excluded girls to realise their rights to an education in a secure and protective environment—with UNICEF

-- supporting the Global Programme to Accelerate Action to End Child Marriage in 12 countries: Bangladesh, Burkina Faso, Ethiopia, Ghana, India, Mozambique, Nepal, Niger, Sierra Leone, Uganda, Yemen and Zambia – with UNICEF
+- Ending Child Marriage: A program to accelerate global action Phase II in 12 countries: Bangladesh, Burkina Faso, Ethiopia, Ghana, India, Mozambique, Nepal, Niger, Sierra Leone, Uganda, Yemen and Zambia – with UNICEF

 Zonta International’s awards for women include: